omars1234/R-Programming_AutoMobileInusranceAnalysis/README.md

 * *Post-hoc Power Analysis : The power of the test is 0.92,This means there is a 92% chance of detecting a true effect*

 ![Logo](src/visualization/claims_Comparison_across_veh_age_using_Kruskal-Wallis.png)

+* *dunnTest : The p.adjusted value is less than 0.05 only between veh_age 1-3 ,veh_age 1-4 ,veh_age 2-4   --> statistically there is significant difference in the data distribution between these groups,and there is no statistically significant difference in the data distribution between all other veh_age groups*

 ----------------------------------------